-An Abnormality of the Mind
+Abnormality of the Mind

 Ticket to Eternity

 A comedy about love, loss, the supernatural, and struggling to keep a radical newspaper from closing.
-Four misfit types, two women and two men struggle to keep the newspaper they work and live for, “The Left of What’s Left of What’s Left” from going bankrupt.
-The two men both almost immediately die, and the two women go on a search for them in the world of the supernatural.
+Two women and two men try to keep the newspaper where they work from going bankrupt.
+The two men die, leaving the two women to go on a search for them—finding answers in the supernatural realm.